Efficient high-resolution refinement in cryo-EM with stochastic gradient descent: Numerical experiments

+To evaluate and compare the performance of the three algorithms, we first compute a numerical ground truth solution to the optimization problem~\eqref{eq:optim cp} using the L-BFGS algorithm~\cite{liu_limited_1989}, which we run for 1000 iterations.
+This approach to obtaining a ground truth benefits from the convexity of problem~\eqref{eq:optim cp}, as well as the good convergence properties of the L-BFGS algorithm due to its estimation of the Hessian of the loss function.
+By running it for a number of iterations much larger than the number of epochs for which we would run SGD in a practical setting in cryo-EM reconstruction, we ensure that the L-BFGS solution is a good baseline against which to evaluate the SGD solutions.
+We show the convergence of L-BFGS on the given dataset and problem~\eqref{eq:optim cp} in Figure~\ref{fig:cond number plots real data}(d).

-To evaluate and compare the performance of the three algorithms, we compute the value of the loss function in~\eqref{eq:optim cp} after each epoch (a full pass through the dataset), as well as the Fourier Shell Correlation (FSC) of each reconstruction with a ground-truth solution, obtained using L-BFGS with 750 iterations.
+In the runs of the three SGD algorithms, we compute the value of the loss function in~\eqref{eq:optim cp} after each epoch (a full pass through the dataset), as well as the Fourier Shell Correlation (FSC) of each reconstruction with the L-BFGS ground truth solution.

 The FSC, a standard error measure in the cryo-EM literature, is the cross-correlation coefficient between two volumes across three-dimensional shells in the Fourier domain~\cite{harauz_exact_1986}.
 Specifically, given two volumes $u$ and $v$ in the Fourier space, the FSC at radius $r$ from the origin is defined as